 In the Summer of 2011, Mike successfully walked the length of the Great Britain mainland from North to South in an attempt to raise money for the ‘Building Better Futures’ charity.
 Of course, being a Yorkshireman himself, he didn’t miss going through the county.
-At the time you could follow his adventure daily on this other website: www.1000milewalk.co.uk.
-He is now integrating the all stories on his main website.
+At the time you could follow his adventure daily on another website which he has now integrated on his main website.

 To Sum Up: